How to Cite a Painting

 What If Information Is Missing?

 Sometimes, you won’t find all the information you need.
 An old painting might have an unknown artist, a piece of contemporary art might be untitled, or a museum website might not list a specific creation date.
-Don’t panic.
 The major citation styles have rules for these exact situations.

 Citing Paintings from Other Sources